 My next appointment is in 2 weeks, after which I start weekly appointments.
 I’ll be having what they call Non-Stress Tests and a Biophysical Profiles at each appointment as well as an OB check-up.
 I’ve been told to expect to each appointment to last about 3 hours.

 A Non-Stress Test (NST) is where they’ll watch to see if baby’s heart rates go faster while resting or moving.
 For this I’ll be hooked up to a fetal monitor, which is a heart rate monitor for the babies.
-There will be one fetal monitor for each baby plus one monitor that measures if I’m having any contractions.
+There will be one fetal movement monitor for each baby plus one monitor that measures if I’m having any contractions.
 These monitors look like white hockey pucks on my belly held on by big straps.

 My Belly During a Non-Stress Test